Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Introduction

-To fix ideas, let us start with the general class of models underpinning a host of recent studies, and subsequently describe specific examples in this class.
+Let us start with the general class of models, {\cg belonging to the preferential attachment family of networks \cite{barabasi1999emergence},} underpinning a host of recent studies, and subsequently describe specific examples in this class.
 Fix a latent space (referred to as attribute space) $\cS$ with associated $\sigma$-field $\cB(\cS)$ so that $(\cS, \cB(\cS))$ is a measurable space; in many but not all cases, this is a metric space.
 While this paper will only deal with the finite type space, the general setting below allows us to describe work in progress extending the findings in this paper to more general models.
-Fix a probability measure $\mvpi$ on this measureable space and a measurable (potentially asymmetric) function $\kappa: \cS\times \cS\to \bR_+$; intuitively this function measures propensities of pairs of nodes to connect, based on their attributes.
-Fix a preferential attachment parameter $\gamma \in [0,1]$ and an out-degree function $\mvm: \cS \rightarrow \mathbb{N}$ which modulates the number of edges that a new vertex posseses (in particular the dependence of this on the attribute type) when it enters the system that it uses to connect to pre-existing vertices.
-Initialize from a base connected graph $\tilde{\cG}_0$ where every vertex has an attribute in $\cS$.
+Fix a probability measure $\mvpi$ on this measurable space and a measurable (potentially asymmetric) function $\kappa: \cS\times \cS\to \bR_+$; intuitively this function measures propensities of pairs of nodes to connect, based on their attributes.
+Fix a preferential attachment parameter $\gamma \in [0,1]$ and an out-degree function $\mvm: \cS \rightarrow \mathbb{N}$ which modulates the number of edges that a new vertex possesses (in particular the dependence of this on the attribute type) when it enters the system.
+At time $n=0$, initialize from a base connected graph $\tilde{\cG}_0$ where every vertex has an attribute in $\cS$. {\cg The next definition describes the dynamics of a sequence of growing random networks $\set{\tilde \cG_s:s\geq 0}$ from initial state $\tilde \cG_0$}.